loosolab/UROPA/docs_rst/introduction.rst

 About UROPA
 ===========
-UROPA (‘Universal RObust Peak Annotator’) is a tool facilitating the analysis of next-generation sequencing methods for chromatin biology, like ChIP-seq or ATAC-seq.
-It is designed to annotate enrichted genomic regions (peaks) of interest, like peaks generated from any peak caller (e.g. `MACS2`_ or `MUSIC`_).

-The annotation source is a GTF file, which provides the information of the genomic features to be used for annotation of the peaks.
-The peaks should be represented in BED file format.
-Annotation and peak files are specified in the configuration file.
-Furthermore, certain parameters that define how peaks should be annotated can be adjusted (see :doc:`/config`).
-The output is given in easily-readable tab-delimited tables with the corresponding annotation, as it is validated by the configuration file for each peak (see :doc:`/output`).

-Without defining further parameters, the peaks will be annotated with a default annotation.
-To allow the annotations to specific but flexible requirements, different parameters are available (see :doc:`/parameter`).
+UROPA (‘Universal RObust Peak Annotator’)  is a command line based tool, intended for universal genomic range (eg. Peaks) annotation.
+Based on a configuration file, different target features can be prioritized with multiple integrated queries.
+These can be sensitive for feature type, distance, strand specificity, feature attributes (eg. protein_coding) or anchor position relative to the feature.
+UROPA can incorporate reference annotation files (GTF) from different sources, as well as custom reference annotation files produced by the user.
+Statistics and plots transparently summarize the annotation process.
+UROPA is implemented in Python and R.

+- The user provides a reference annotation file in GTF format
+- The user provides ranges/peaks of interest in BED file format
+- The user provides a configuration file in JavaScript Object Notation (JSON) format, incorporating multiple annotation queries

+The tool permits linkage of individual queries including prioritization (see :doc:`/config`).
+Arbitrary features in the reference annotation file can be addressed in a granular way (see :doc:`/parameter`).
+Filtering on additional annotation columns in the reference annotation file is supported.
+UROPA generates publication ready graphical statistics.The output is given in easily-readable tab-delimited (see :doc:`/output`)

 Many usage examples are presented in the :doc:`/uropa-example`.
 Further exploration of those is advisable.

 **Run UROPA**